 - It can be discouraging to receive bad feedback on your work.
 Since their system does not include any written explanations, it is hard to know where you really stand.
-Although, this is not a huge issue as even their poorly rated writers get full access to the available job board.
+This is not a huge issue as their poorly rated writers get full access to the available job board.

 - The only way to make Scripted a consistent place, I find, is by being consistent with pitching requests.
 This gets you loved by the clients — and put on their favorites list — which, in return, generates more gigs from clients here.

 Okay, so you can find some pretty good jobs here.
 They get big clients like eBay and The Miami Herald from time to time.

 However, the news posts are pretty short, fun to write, and they pay up to $500 per article.
 So if you have a solid profile and a nice headshot, it is well worth having an account here.
 It is not a place to expect daily work, but those who have done well here need to look elsewhere.